Using the Workflow Service to approve new or updated data

 In this tutorial we'll see how to use the Workflow REST API to model a workflow for a simple approvals process.

 Let's imagine we want to model the process of approving some data.
 To do this, we first create a task definition that models the possible flows.
-We can then create a task each time we want to actually approve some data.
+We can then create a tasks each time we want to actually approve some data.

 Note we'll only transition between states manually in this tutorial.
 To learn how to automate workflows, follow this tutorial on setting up a data quality control to check new pricing data for outliers.